 Three of the top genes (CAPS, DNAH7 and NWD1) that were downregulated among vapers, compared to non-vaping control subjects have significant implications for respiratory health based on reports in the literature.
 CAPS encodes the calcium binding protein calcyphosine which is associated with cellular proliferation and differentiation [55].
 DNAH7 is associated with ciliary dysfunction and may be important in understanding the molecular pathogenesis of Middle East respiratory syndrome coronavirus (MERS-CoV) [56] and COVID-19 infections [57].
 NWD1 has been demonstrated to modulate androgen receptor protein levels [58] and is involved in axonal growth, with high protein levels detected in the brain of a mouse model for seizure and temporal lobe epilepsy [59].
 A recent study demonstrated that the knockdown of NWD1 inhibited dendritic growth and synaptogenesis [60].
 Taken together, vaping may be associated with increased risk of inflammation and decreased ciliogenesis thereby impacting airflow obstruction.

 Our results are supported by previously published investigations on the impact of e-cig use.
 In a cohort of ten healthy never smokers, short term e-cig use was associated with altered transcriptomes of small airway epithelial cells and alveolar macrophages among all subjects [61].
-Interestingly, two genes identified in this short term study were dysregulated in the opposite direction in our study.
+Interestingly, two genes identified in this short-term study were dysregulated in the opposite direction in our study.
 NDC80 (FC: 0.56) and PTGER3 (FC: -1.27) had differential expression in directions opposite to our current study.
 However, differences in e-cig products, demographics of the study population, duration of exposure as well as the location of the biological sample (brushing nasal epithelial vs brushing the 10th–12th order bronchi) limits direct comparisons with our work.
 Further studies are needed to understand the effects of the increasing prevalence of e-cig use.
 Indeed, Sayed et al compared sputum and saliva from e-cig users and nonusers and observed reductions in markers of airway inflammation among e-cig users compared to nonusers [62].
 However, plasma concentrations of certain inflammatory cytokines, chemokines, and growth factors were higher among e-cig users.
 Hence it is possible that changes in airway inflammatory markers may be a counter-response to general inflammation caused by chronic e-cig use [62] and additional studies are warranted.

 Several members of the mucin family (eg MUC5AC, MUC12) were differentially expressed among vapers and nonvapers.
 Mucins are O-glycosylated proteins that play an essential role in forming protective mucous barriers on epithelial surfaces and have been implicated in epithelial renewal and differentiation.
 These glycoproteins also play a role in intracellular signaling.
 In our study, several signaling pathways such as ‘cytokine-mediated’, ‘cell surface receptor’, ‘signal transduction’, ‘cytokine signaling in immune system’, ‘G alpha signaling events’, ‘chemokine signaling, ‘NOD-like receptor’ and ‘B cell receptor’ signaling pathways were enriched.
 Another noteworthy pathway recently implicated in developmental biology is the wnt signaling pathway.
 In our study, WNT5B, WNT3A and WNT4 were underexpressed in vapers compared to nonvapers.
 Wnt signaling has been recently highlighted as a pathway whose dysregulation can affect lung disease development later in life [63, 64].